A message from the Team

 Associate Editor

 I'm Melissa Muñoz from República Dominicana!
-I am the Director of Innovation at OGTIC (Government Office for Information Technologies and Communication), the Institution responsible for implementing digital transformation in the Dominican Government, and the Coordinator of the Innovation Cabinet of the Dominican Republic, framework within which I have been privileged to lead the development of the National Artificial Intelligence Strategy, a pioneering initiative in Central America and the Caribbean.
+I am the Director of Innovation at OGTIC (Government Office for Information Technologies and Communication), the Institution responsible for implementing digital transformation in the Dominican Government, and the Coordinator of the Innovation Cabinet of the Dominican Republic, framework within which I have been privileged to lead the development of the National Artificial Intelligence Strategy,

 With a Master's degree in Govtech and a diverse background in Political Science, Public Administration, and Diplomacy, I have dedicated my career to exploring the intersection of governance and technology